 *located on the Armstrong Campus

 The Bachelor of Health Sciences is designed to teach students and practicing health professionals the view that health is separate from illness.
 Students will develop expertise in the health sciences, while focusing on applied health-related areas.
-The Health Sciences program is composed of four areas of emphasis:
+The Health Sciences program is composed of four areas of concentration:

 Health Science (Generalist)